HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/configuring-discoveries.rst

   * Provide a Description (optional).
   * Specify the IP address or range using relevant Type-specific fields.

-.. note:: We recommend keeping the total number of IP addresses in a discovery under 1,000 to keep the discovery runtime manageable.
+.. note:: We recommend keeping the total number of IP addresses in a Discovery under 1,000 to keep the runtime manageable.
 It is also best practice to separate discoveries by asset type and protocol to keep discoveries organized and simplify any troubleshooting scenarios.

 ==========================
 Updating protocol settings